MarieLynneBlock/audio-code-lab/README.md

 - __SuperCollider__: platform for audio synthesis and algorithmic composition, used by musicians, artists, and researchers working with sound existing out of 3 major components: scsynth, a real-time audio server; sclang, an interpreted programming language; scide, an editor for sclang.

-### General Languages, music libraries, frameworks
+### General Languages, music libraries, frameworks:

 - __LADSPA__: "Linux Audio Developer's Simple Plugin API" is an API standard for handling audio filters and audio signal processing effects Framework.
 LADSPA exists primarily as a header file written in C.